morse-simulator/morse/doc/morse/dev/adding_component.rst

 ++++++++++++++++++++++++++++++++++++++

-It is possible to define properties for your components, i.e. some variables which allow to configure your component.
+It is possible to define properties for your components, i.e. some variables which allow your component to be configured.
 For example, you may want to set the size of your image.
-To declare such properties, you need to use the :py:meth:`morse.helpers.components.add_property`.
+To declare such properties, you need to use the :py:meth:`morse.helpers.components.add_property` method.

 .. code-block:: python